Atomickilroy/School_District_Analysis/README.md

 <br>

- #### ***_   * Establishing this sort of enviroment allows for a discreet way of accessing and sharing senitive data.***
+ #### ****Establishing this sort of enviroment allows for a discreet way of accessing and sharing senitive data.***

 <br>

 # <center>Results

+ ### **Section 1**<br>

  Information came to light that suggested that the test results of both math and reading, for the 9th grade class of Thomas High School had been altered.
 Therefore sections of the inital analysis needed to be revised and the altered data to be rendered NaN.
-While maintaining the rest of the students information.
-To perserve as much as the data possible.
+While maintaining the rest of the students information; to perserve as much of the data as possible.

  ### ***<center>How is the district summary affected?***